signalapp/Signal-Desktop/CONTRIBUTING.md

  * Make sure the diff between our master and your branch contains only the minimal set of changes needed to implement your feature or bugfix.
 This will make it easier for the person reviewing your code to approve the changes.
-   Please do not submit a PR with commented out code or unfininshed features.
+   Please do not submit a PR with commented out code or unfinished features.
  * Don't have too many commits.
 If your branch contains spurious commits along the lines of "Oops, reverted this change" or "Just experiementing, will delete this later", please squash or rebase those changes out.